 Teething is an exciting and important stage of your baby’s life.
 It can also sometimes be hard to figure out when it is occurring.
-A teething baby often needs extra care to get through this commonly stressful time, so it is very important for a parent to know when it is occurring so little one gets the soothing attention he or she needs, when they need it.
+A teething baby often needs extra care to get through this commonly stressful time, so it is very important for you to spot the signs.
+This way, your little one gets the soothing attention he or she needs, when they need it.

 1. Swollen Gums

-As you can imagine, tooth eruptions can be very disrupting to your infant’s tender, relatively new gums.
-As a result, the gums typically will be somewhat swollen during teething.
+As you can imagine, tooth eruptions can be very disrupting to your infant’s tender, new gums.
+As a result, the gums typically become swollen during teething.
 If you notice that your baby’s gums look irritated and sore, you most likely have a new little teething baby.

 2. Visible Tooth Below Gum

-If it looks like a white bulge is forming below baby’s gum, but it has not erupted yet, it is still most likely a tooth.
-Sometimes, teeth do not erupt until 18 months of age, but the discomforts of teething can begin before eruption.
-Consider any visible tooth to be a sign that baby might need teething toys or other remedies to ease discomfort.
+If it looks like a white bulge is forming below baby’s gum, but it has not erupted yet, it is most likely a tooth.
+Sometimes, teeth do not erupt until 18 months of age, but the discomforts of teething can begin before the eruption.
+Consider any visible tooth to be a sign that the baby might need teething toys or other remedies to ease discomfort.